hanumanraje/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Moreover, we may also want to reconsider our **performance measure** given that we are dealing with a highly **imbalanced dataset** where clients who subscribed to a term deposit account for only 11.20% of all cases.
 Rather than accuracy we may want to use a metric like AUC weighted offered by AutoML to obtain a more realistic assessment of model performance.
 Another way to deal with this issue would be to **collect additional data** of positive cases and/ or to use resampling techniques to create a balanced dataset.
 (For more information see e.g. https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18)

+Proof of cluster clean up
+try:
+    AmlCompute.delete(compute_target)
+except:
+    print('Can not delete the cluster!')